fadyehabamer/Ecommerce-Reactjs-Website/README.md

 ### For installation
 #### open your Text Editior inside the project folder and hit this command

 ```npm
 npm install
 ```
+#### This will do 2 important things
+- Install all required modules